 The following sections describe how timesheets are created in Workfront.

-A task or issue assigned to a user automatically appears on the timesheet of a user if the task or issue meets the following criteria:
+A task or issue assigned to a user automatically appears on the timesheet of a user if the task or issue meets any of the following criteria:

 - The user has logged hours on the task or issue

 - The planned dates of the task or issue fall within the dates of timesheet

 - The task or issue has an Actual Start Date (The task or issue status is In Progress)

 - The task or issue is pinned to the timesheet

 - The Planned Completion date falls within the date range of the timesheet and the status is In Progress

 If the "Pre-populate timesheets..." preferences (located in the Timesheets preferences, as described in "Timesheet and Hour Preferences") are deselected, the timesheet shows issues and tasks which have a status of In Progress.

 You can create a single-use timesheet, or the system administrator can create recurring timesheets by creating a timesheet profile.